aaron-vong/Practice-Projects/README.md

 # Practice-Projects
-Projects that will help me learn the fundamentals
+A collection of beginner to intermediate level projects to help me grasp the fundamentals of coding across various languages.